onionshare/onionshare/BUILD.md

 ## Windows

-These instructions assume you're running Windows 10.
-They should work for other versions of Windows too, except for perhaps installing the Windows SDK which is required if you want to sign binaries with Authenticode.

 ### Setting up your dev environment

 * Download and install the latest python 2.7 from https://www.python.org/downloads/ -- make sure you install the 32-bit version.